DevExpress/testcafe/docs/articles/documentation/continuous-integration/jenkins.md

 ## Enable Jenkins to Start the Browser UI (macOS and Linux)

-The default Jenkins configuration on macOS and Linux does not allow it to start the browser UI.
+The default Jenkins configuration on macOS and Linux does not allow it to start the local browser's UI.
+This section describes how to give Jenkins these permissions.

-You can either use [headless browsers](../using-testcafe/common-concepts/browsers/testing-in-headless-mode.md), the [Xvfb server](#configure-the-display-server-linux) (on Linux) or perform the following steps to give Jenkins permissions to launch the browser UI.
+You can skip this stese steps if you use [headless browsers](../using-testcafe/common-concepts/browsers/testing-in-headless-mode.md), [cloud testing services](../using-testcafe/common-concepts/browsers/browser-support.md#browsers-in-cloud-testing-services) or the [Xvfb server](#configure-the-display-server-linux) (on Linux).

 > Important!
 The Jenkins installer overwrites permission settings during upgrade.
 Download and replace `jenkins.war` to upgrade Jenkins, or repeat the steps below after you run the installer.